First Car

 Keep readingRaking Leaves by Edith Rittenour – Rostie Publishing

-Collection of poems written by Edith Rittenour of Flint Michigan, first published in 1938.
-Buy it on Amazon
+Collection of poems written by Edith Rittenour of Flint, Michigan, first published in 1938.
+Buy it on Lulu

 Keep readingGrand Opera Philosophy of Life by Will Dennis – Rostie Publishing

-15 poems from a Flint, Michigan author, who lived in Flint during the 1930s and 1940s.Buy it on Amazon
+15 poems from a Flint, Michigan author, who lived in Flint during the 1930s and 1940s.Buy it on Lulu

 Keep readingGems of Posey: Poetry by Rev. George Drake Killeen – Rostie Publishing